jakobhuerner/jakobhuerner.github.io/_posts/2021-01-31-nordbahnhof_bildungscampus_christine_noestlinger.md

 !["Grätzl im Wandel" - Bildungscampus Christine Nöstlinger](../images/20210131/bildungscampus_christine_noestlinger-16.jpg)

-Picture taken with the Sony A7C and the FE 1.8/35mm and FE 1.8/85mm.
+All pictures taken with the Sony A7C and the FE 1.8/35mm and FE 1.8/85mm.